X

 • Senators express support for FEMA’s preparedness grants (May 15, 2024) On May 15, 10 Senators signed a letter of support for FEMA’s preparedness grants programs, including EMPG.
 The letter was sent to the leadership of the Senate Appropriations Committee requesting robust funding for the programs in Fiscal Year 2025.
 Specifically, the Senators requested that the programs be funded either to the level of the FY24 Minibus, or the President’s Budget Request, whichever is higher.
 Read the letter.

 • Monthly Updates and the FY24/FY25 Budget (May.
 13, 2024) The IAEM-USA Government Affairs Committee provides monthly updates to members on work promoting the emergency management profession's policy and funding positions with our federal and legislative partners.
 These are typically high-level overviews on several topics.
-The May 2024 edition provides insight into the FY24 and FY25 budget cycles.
+The May 2024 Government Affairs Update provides insight into the FY24 and FY25 budget cycles.

 The FY24 appropriations cycle was an extreme example of the continuing resolution budget process.
 The result was that FEMA took a cut of $73 million below the FY23 enacted level and $268 million below the President’s budget request.
 Perhaps the most troubling aspect of the cut to FEMA’s budget is a 9% across-the-board reduction for all homeland security and emergency management grants.
 The Disaster Response Fund (DRF) is also in serious trouble again this year.